5 Key Financial Ratios and How to Use Them?

 Interest Coverage Ratio

 The interest coverage ratio indicates the margin of safety for a specific period.
 It is the number of times a company can pay interest on its debts with its current earnings.
-It would help if you had a high ratio of 1.5 or more to ensure that the company will have no issues paying interest on their debts.
+A ratio of 1.5 or more indicates that the company will have no issues paying interest on its debts.

 Interest Coverage Ratio = Total Earnings / Interest Expense